collocations.org

 My body rhythms had not yet adapted to the ten-hour time difference.

-cardiac, heart | daily
+cardiac, heart

 changes to our daily rhythms

-VERB + RHYTHM
+VERB + rhythm

-develop, fall into, get into, settle into, slip into
+develop, fall into, get into, settle into

 She soon settled into a regular rhythm.